Twanthain and Twanthainese

 • Rubber

-Name format: [Family name] [Mother's given name] [Father's given name] [Given name].
+Name format: [Family names] [Mother's given name or matronymic] [Father's given name or patronymic] [Given names] [Middle name].
 Given names and surnames are usually 1 or 2 syllables long, but can rarely be longer.
-The usual polite way to address someone is by their family and given name.
+The usual polite way to address someone is by their family + given name.

 Foreign full names are adapted into the Twanthainese name order whenever possible, in a certain way.
 The given name is placed at the end and the family name at the beginning, but parents' names are not typically dug up to use as parentonymics; however, if the foreigner comes from a society or culture that uses parentonymics (which are, in practice, usually a patronymic), then those are placed in their corresponding spots in their adapted full name, such that, for instance, "Vladimir Vladimirovich Putin" becomes "Putin Vladimirovich Vladimir" ("Put́in Vlad́imirovič Vlad́imil").
-Additional given names follow the first one.
-Middle names are placed after the given name unless they are the result of the foreigner's culture's naming system using one parent's surname as a middle name, in which case the middled surname follows the "true" surname.
+Additional given names, if any, follow the first one.
+Christian names are treated as additional given names.
+Middle names are placed after the given name unless they are the result of the foreigner's culture's naming system using one parent's surname as a middle name, in which case the middled surname is considered a family name and placed after the "true" surname.
+If the last name is a parentonymic (i.e. there is no distinction between the two), the parentonymic is treated as the surname.
+Burmese names are considered one multi-word given name and effectively unchanged.

 In marriage, the younger spouse usually takes the older spouse's last name.